marcpybus/var-node/README.md

 cd var-node
 docker compose run -T data-manager vcf-ingestion <grch37|grch38> < file.vcf
 ```
-- Only uncompressed or bgzip-compressed VCF file are allowed, and the reference genome version (grch37 or grch38) have to be specified.
+- Only uncompressed or bgzip-compressed VCF files are allowed, and the reference genome version (grch37 or grch38) must be specified.
-- Variants from samples that are present in the databse won't be uploaded.
-You should merge all the VCF files from a given sample and reupload them to the database.
+- Variants from samples in the database won't be uploaded.
+You should merge all VCF files from a given sample and re-upload them to the database.
-- Only variants mapped to primary assembled chromosomes are inserted into the database: 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12, 13, 14, 15, 16, 17, 18, 19, 20, 21, 22, X, Y, MT
+- Only variants mapped to primary assembled chromosomes will be added to the database: 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12, 13, 14, 15, 16, 17, 18, 19, 20, 21, 22, X, Y, MT
-- Variants with hg19/hg38 chromosome names will be lift over to their equivalent GRCh37/GRCh38 chromosome names.
+- Variants with hg19/hg38 chromosome names will be carried over to their corresponding GRCh37/GRCh38 chromosome names.
-- Variants will be left-aligned and normalized, and multiallelic sites will be splitted into biallelic records with `bcftools norm --fasta-ref $FASTA --multiallelics -any --check-ref wx`
+- Variants will be left aligned and normalised, and multiallelic sites will be split into biallelic datasets with `bcftools norm --fasta-ref $FASTA --multiallelics -any --check-ref wx`.
-- Variants containing * (star) or . (missing) alleles won't be included in the database.
+- Variants with * (asterisk) or . (missing) alleles won't be included in the database.

-#### Load one variant (CUBN:c.4675C>T:p.Pro1559Ser) from 1000genomes VCF
+#### Load one variant (CUBN:c.4675C>T:p.Pro1559Ser) from 1000genomes samples
 ```console
 cd var-node
 docker compose run -T data-manager vcf-ingestion grch37 < examples/CUBN_c.4675_C_T_p.Pro1559Ser.1kg.vcf.gz